-This barn looks like an awfully nice place - can I really come and stay?
+This barn looks like a pretty nice place - can I really come and stay?

 There are a few exceptions but basically yes, you'll be very welcome so long as you're well trained, you get on well with other dogs and you're no bigger than a large labrador.
 You'll need to bring a human with you of course.